-Included in this total ODA to education is some funding that remains in donor countries to pay for scholarships and other ‘imputed student costs' associated with students from low- and middle-income countries studying in OECD countries.
-In 2020, both of these together amounted to US$3.9 billion.
+Included in total ODA to education is some funding that remains in donor countries to pay for scholarships and other ‘imputed student costs' associated with students from low- and middle-income countries studying in OECD countries.
 To get a more accurate picture of a donor’s cross-border flows of education, these costs must be subtracted from the totals below.

 Top donors